Formulation and analysis

 One approach (e.g. here) is to construct a table with the chosen ‘p’ words on the left-hand side, identifying the rows, and (in psychiatry) three columns for biological, psychological, and social factors.
 Some tables also include prompts or items that you can circle or highlight if present.
 This devalues the process because it removes most thinking and analysis.

 There are many other approaches used in clinical reasoning (see here).
-From the perspective of a formulation, the most crucial consideration is that the clinician ends up with a comprehensive description that does not omit any important information.
+From a formulation perspective, the most crucial consideration is that the clinician has a comprehensive description that does not omit important information.
 Whatever method you use, it is unlikely to be helped by trying to fill in a table while engaged in the diagnostic process of reaching a formulation.

 On the other hand, the ideas or implicit questions that lead to the construction of a table may help in two ways.
 They may suggest hypotheses that you had not already thought of.
 They will also help organise and record the information collected.